LCLY/DayBreak/README.md

 Once a person finds their resource thy need based on their location, would be great to have a way for the homeless person to communicate back to the service provider.

 The information would be shown on a map of the city either through a google map etc. When a person is in an area, can the service providers information be displayed automatically or by hovering over the area.

-### Information to be stored for each service provider;

-Name of agency

-Address of where the service is provided

-Contact phone number to be a live link to call from the application

-Services that are provided, hours of service etc.

-Zip Codes where the services are provided (perhaps this would automatically be populated on the map)

-The updateable agency information should answer the 5 w’s - who, what, where, when, why.

-Who- the name of the agency

-What- services provided

-Where are these services provided such as community by zip code

-When- times of services

-Why- what are the services and their descriptions.